Is COVID-19 living in your freezer?

-(NEXSTAR) — As COVID-19 sub-variants continued sweeping across the U.S., new research suggests your body might not be the only place hosting the coronavirus.
-Yikes!
+(NEXSTAR) — As COVID-19 sub-variants continue sweeping across the U.S., new research suggests your body might not be the only place hosting the coronavirus.

-Researchers studied two animal coronoviruses’ ability to survive on various meats, including salmon, pork, chicken and beef during both refrigeration and freezing for one month, according to the data published by the American Society for Microbiology’s journal Applied and Environmental Microbiology.
+Researchers studied two animal coronaviruses’ ability to survive on various meats, including salmon, pork, chicken, and beef during both refrigeration and freezing for one month, according to the data published by the American Society for Microbiology’s journal Applied and Environmental Microbiology.

 Scientists say the viruses — which were used as surrogates in place of COVID-19, as they are all similar — had greater survival on beef and pork.
 Chicken and salmon, they write, had greater reductions.